 In January 2011, a then-23-year-old Brian Gaither was arrested for an unrelated charge.
 However, he would be the key to unlocking this mystery after he told authorities that he and several others were responsible for the death of Latisha Frazier.

 According to Gaither, he was with a group of people—Anneka Nelson (16), Lanee Bell (17), Johnnie A. Sweet (17), Cinthya Proctor (18), and Laurence Hassan (22)—when they reportedly invited Latisha to an apartment.
-Hassan told investigators that they intended on “[teaching] her a lesson” because they alleged that Latisha stole $900 from Sweet, the person that was said to have recruited his friends for this diabolical deed.
-The group conspired to lure Latisha Frazier to the location and once she was there, Hassan reportedly led her to his bedroom where they all joined in on beating her.
+Hassan told investigators that they intended on “[teaching] her a lesson” because they alleged that Latisha stole $900 from Sweet, the person who was said to have recruited his friends for this diabolical deed.
+The group conspired to lure Latisha Frazier to the location, and once she was there, Hassan reportedly led her to his bedroom, where they all joined in on beating her.

-Latisha reportedly cried for them to stop and even after the brutal attack ceased, two of the men occasionally kicked and punched her.
+Latisha reportedly cried for them to stop, and even after the brutal attack ceased, two of the men occasionally kicked and punched her.
 The young mother was reportedly still alive when she was bound with tape around her wrists and ankles and placed in a closet with a pillowcase around her head.
-Latisha was said to have been whimpering when she was left there in the dark.
-No one would check on her until the following day and it was then that she was found deceased.
+Latisha was said to have been whimpering when left in the dark.
+No one would check on her until the following day, and it was then that she was found deceased.

 “It does feel good to know someone has been arrested, that someone will be punished,” said Barry Campbell, Latisha’s father, back in 2011.
 “I knew this wasn’t my daughter to just up and leave and leave Diamond.
 I think we all knew that something terrible had happened.”